Kenneth M. Duberstein, President Reagan’s final chief of staff, dies at 77

 Survivors include his wife of 18 years, Jacquelyn Fain Duberstein, of Washington; a daughter from his first marriage, Jennifer Duberstein, of New York City; three children from his second marriage, Jeffrey Duberstein, of Falls Church, Va., Andrew Duberstein, of New York City, and Samantha Duberstein, of Leesburg, Va.; a sister; and two grandchildren.

-In the more than three decades since Reagan left office, Mr. Duberstein became an elder statesmen among former White House chiefs of staff, perennially called on for his advice when one administration gave way to the next.
+In the more than three decades since Reagan left office, Mr. Duberstein became an elder statesman among former White House chiefs of staff, perennially called on for his advice when one administration gave way to the next.

 Interviewed by the Los Angeles Times in 1992, shortly before Bill Clinton entered the White House, Mr. Duberstein recalled with emotion the final hours of Reagan’s tenure, standing instead of sitting with the president and Powell in the Oval Office because there were not enough chairs in the emptied out room.
 They all had tears in their eyes.